Make a splash this summer at these 6 water-based activities in Hertfordshire

 - Credit: Eleanor Bentall

-With summer on the way and better weather (hopefully) just around the corner, it's time to head outdoors and enjoy what Hertfordshire has to offer this May Spring Bank Holiday weekend.
+With summer on the way and better weather (hopefully) just around the corner, it's time to head outdoors and enjoy what Hertfordshire has to offer.

 If you are looking to make a splash this year, here are 6 water-based ideas for things to do and places to visit in the county in 2021.